dotnet/core/linux-support.md

 .NET has two policies for OpenSSL:

 - When built into a distro archive, .NET will load a specific OpenSSL version, per the distro archive policy.
-- When built by Microsoft (as a portable Linux build), .NET will the highest OpenSSL version it finds (that it supports), but can be configured to use a specific version.
+- When built by Microsoft (as a portable Linux build), .NET will load the highest OpenSSL version it finds (that it supports), but can be configured to use a specific version.

 ## Linux distributions support

 .NET can typically be run on any Linux distribution.
 Commercially supported distributions are listed in [.NET Supported OS Policy](./os-lifecycle-policy.md), while other distributions are supported at best effort per the compatibility rules above.

-.NET can be installed on your distribution using one of the follow approaches:
+.NET can be installed on your distribution using one of the following approaches:

 * Install from the [official archive for your distribution](./linux.md).
-* Install the [Microsoft Linux build](https://dotnet.microsoft.com/download), which is built to run on any distro with compatible dependencies (including libc).
+* Install the [Microsoft Linux build](https://dotnet.microsoft.com/download/dotnet), which is built to run on any distro with compatible dependencies (including libc).
 * Build from source via [dotnet/source-build](https://github.com/dotnet/source-build).

 ## Red Hat Family support